thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/SilentTrap.md

     }

-The code was looking very similar to RC4 https://en.wikipedia.org/wiki/RC4 We could see the blocs were very identical to the Key-scheduling algorithm (KSA) and the Pseudo Random Generation algorithm (PRGA) from wikipedia.
+The code was looking very similar to RC4 https://en.wikipedia.org/wiki/RC4 We could see the blocs were very identical to the Key-scheduling algorithm (KSA) and the Pseudo Random Generation algorithm (PRGA) from Wikipedia.

-decrypt_rc4.py:
+Decrypt_rc4.py:

     #!/usr/bin/env python3